factmata/slate-api-documentation/source/index.html.md

 metrics_created_at_gt | ISO 8601 string | Filter metrics list by created_at,  greater than
 metrics_created_at_lte | ISO 8601 string | Filter metrics list by created_at,  less than or equal
 metrics_created_at_gte | ISO 8601 string | Filter metrics list by created_at,  greater than or equal
-sort_by | string | Sorting key.
-The default value is `num_narratives`.
-Supported values include the ones returned in the metrics array.
-Items in `metrics_by_date array` are sorted in chronological order based on `recorded_on`.
+num_narratives_gte  |  int  |  The default is 3.
+Filter by num_narratives, greater than or equal

 ## Detail themes